curvedmark/roole-parser/README.md

 # roole-parser

-Take a string of Roole code, and output the ast.
+Take a string of [Roole](http://roole.org/) code, and output the ast.

-## Installation

-	npm install roole-parser

 ## Example